Who I Am

 I am a dreamer, a doer, an adventurer - an actor, a singer - a teacher of acting, voice and movement, musical theatre - a lover of dogs (and humans), of board games and delicious food.

 Ever since I was young, I have been performing.
 I made my singing debut at age 7, acting debut at 8, and have not looked back since.
 I love acting; I discover something new about myself with each role, and find a deeper connection with humanity through each performance.

 I deeply value collaboration, and the heart of my directorial style is to ask questions, encourage exploration and allow time and space for everyone to play and discover.

 As an educator, I use an integrated approach to working with mind, body, and voice in order to develop a strong and healthy instrument that can easily access a rich emotional life that will serve performers both on and off stage.

 I grew up in Dallas, spent time in New England, toured with a theatre company based out of Montana, and eventually made my way to NYC.
 I am currently based out of Magnolia, AR - where I am an Assistant Professor of Musical Theatre and Director of the Theatre Program at Southern Arkansas University.

-I hold an MFA in Performance Pedagogy from the University of Pittsburgh, and a BFA in Musical Theatre from Emerson College.
+I am a Designated Linklater Teacher, I hold an MFA in Performance Pedagogy from the University of Pittsburgh, and a BFA in Musical Theatre from Emerson College.